ggerganov/llama.cpp/examples/server/README.md

-# llama.cpp/example/server
+# LLaMA.cpp HTTP Server

+Fast, lightweight, production ready pure C/C++ HTTP server based on [httplib](https://github.com/yhirose/cpp-httplib), [nlohmann::json](https://github.com/nlohmann/json) and **llama.cpp**.

-This example demonstrates a simple HTTP API server and a simple web front end to interact with llama.cpp.
+Set of LLM REST APIs and a simple web front end to interact with llama.cpp.

+**Features:**
+ * SOTA LLM inference performance with GGUF quantized models on GPU and CPU
+ * [OpenAI API](https://github.com/openai/openai-openapi) compatibles chat completions and embeddings routes
+ * Continuous batching
+ * KV cache attention
+ * Embedding
+ * Multimodal
+ * API Key security
+ * Production ready monitoring endpoints

+The project is under active development, and we are [looking for feedback and contributors](https://github.com/ggerganov/llama.cpp/issues/4216).

-Command line options:
+**Command line options:**

 - `--threads N`, `-t N`: Set the number of threads to use during generation.
 - `-tb N, --threads-batch N`: Set the number of threads to use during batch and prompt processing.
 If not specified, the number of threads will be set to the number of threads used for generation.